 FR4 Materials and Properties

-FR4 is a standard for glass fiber reinforced epoxy resin compounds defined by NEMA (National Electrical Manufacturers Association).
+FR4 is a standard for glass fiber reinforced epoxy compounds defined by NEMA (National Electrical Manufacturers Association).

 FR stands for "flame retardant" in English, and indicates that the material meets the flammability standard of UL94V-0 plastic materials.
 Code 94V-0 is found on all FR-4 PCBs.
 When the material catches fire, it guarantees the non-spreading and quick extinguishing of the fire.

 For high TG or HiTG, the glass transition temperature (TG) is 115°C to 200°C, depending on the manufacturing method and the resin used.
 A standard FR-4 PCB will consist of one FR-4 layer sandwiched between two thin copper stacks.